Christian population growth: Summary

 The Christian fertility rate is 2.7 children per woman, which is higher than the global average fertility rate of 2.5.
 Globally, Christians were only slightly older (median age of 30) than the global average median age of 28 in 2010.
 According to Pew Research religious switching is projected to have a modest impact on changes in the Christian population.
 According to various scholars and sources, Pentecostalism is the fastest-growing religious movement in the world; this growth is primarily due to religious conversion to Pentecostal and Charismatic Christianity.

-According to the World Christian Encyclopedia, approximately 2.7 million converting to Christianity from another religion, World Christian Encyclopedia also cited that Christianity rank at first place in net gains through religious conversion.
-While according to "The Oxford Handbook of Religious Conversion", approximately 15.5 million converting to Christianity from another religion, while approximately 11.7 million leave Christianity, and most of them become irreligious, resulting in a net gain of 3.8 million.
-Christianity earns about 65.1 million people due to factors such as birth rate and religious conversion while losing 27.4 million people due to factors such as death rate and religious apostasy.
+According to the World Christian Encyclopedia, approximately 2.7 million have converted to Christianity from another religion.
+World Christian Encyclopedia also cited that Christianity ranks at first place in net gains through religious conversion.
+According to "The Oxford Handbook of Religious Conversion", approximately 15.5 million have converted to Christianity from another religion, while approximately 11.7 million leave Christianity, most to become irreligious, resulting in a net gain of 3.8 million.
+Christianity earns about 65.1 million people due to factors such as birth rate and religious conversion, while losing 27.4 million people due to factors such as death rate and religious apostasy.
 Most of the net growth in the numbers of Christians are in Africa, Latin America and Asia.